 Par 4 - 405 yards - Handicap 12

-The eleventh is one of the most striking holes on the AT&T Oaks Course.
+The eleventh is one of the most striking holes on the The Oaks course at TPC San Antonio.
 Players face a decision off the tee, to challenge the cross bunker which requires a 220 yard carry from the back tee or play safely laying up short of the bunker.
 This hole rewards heroism because a great tee shot leaves only a short pitch to the green.
 A short drive on the right side means carrying a deep greenside bunker on the approach.
 Once on the green, the player’s work is not done.
 The green features some interesting pitch and roll to catch your attention.
 The player may be rewarded with a birdie for playing aggressively.